The End Of AMD

 "AMD (NYSE:AMD) is not a buying opportunity" the article reads.
-We think they have missed the bigger picture -- indeed -- the end of AMD is at hand.
+We think they have missed the bigger picture - indeed - the end of AMD is at hand.
 The company we have lived with for the last 5 years is coming to a close as a new chapter opens up.
 This company's ecosystem and opportunities are set to radically change.
 How do we play this?
 Do we simply buy the stock or are there other options for playing this?
-Lets explore -- shall we?
+Let's explore - shall we?

 AMD is a Long-term Buy